8.2 Unexpected Child Deaths

 7. Multi-agency Working

-The Specialist Nurse in conjunction with the Designated Paediatrician with responsibility for unexpected deaths in childhood must convene a Rapid Response planning meeting/discussion (usually via telephone/email communications) within 24 hours of the unexpected death of a child or 24 hours from the next working day if the death occurs at a weekend or holiday.
+The Specialist Nurse in conjunction with the Designated Paediatrician with responsibility for unexpected deaths in childhood must convene a joint agency meeting/discussion (usually via telephone/email communications) within 24 hours of the unexpected death of a child or 24 hours from the next working day if the death occurs at a weekend or holiday.

 The purpose of this meeting/discussion will be to: